couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

  ```objective-c
  #import <CouchbaseLite/CouchbaseLite.h>
  ```
-3. Next, we setup a Couchbase Lite database called `kitchen-sync`.
+3. Next, setup a Couchbase Lite database called `kitchen-sync`.
 Create a new `setupDatabase` method on the AppDelegate.m as follows.

  ```objective-c
 	- (void)setupDatabase {